wendellpiez/XMLLunchbox/README.md

 #### Check Saxon availability

-The installation includes a copy of SaxonHE, the open source version of the leading Java XSLT engine produced by Michael Kay and Saxonica.
+The installation includes a copy of SaxonHE, the open source version of the leading Java XSLT engine produced by [Saxonica](http://www.saxonica.com/welcome/welcome.xml) (Michael Kay and associates).

 To replace or upgrade, download the latest version of Saxon HE from <https://sourceforge.net/projects/saxon/files/Saxon-HE/>.
-Inside your working directory, create a _saxon_ subdirectory and unzip the Saxon zip into there.
+Inside your working directory, create a _saxon_ subdirectory, and unzip the Saxon zip into it.
 The only file we use is _saxon9he.jar_, but we provide the entire distribution to ensure that all licensing information is included properly.

 #### Check your Dockerfile